minetest/minetest/README.md

 minor/trivial features considered necessary.

-Since 5.0.0-dev and 0.4.17-dev, the dev notation refers to the next release,
-ie: 5.0.0-dev is the development version leading to 5.0.0.
+Since 5.0.0-dev and 0.4.17-dev, the dev notation refers to the next release, i.e.: 5.0.0-dev is the development version leading to 5.0.0.
 Prior to that we used `previous_version-dev`.